c-edw/finch/README.md

 - Run `finch -h` for a list of parameters

 #### Supported platforms.
-Finch has only been tested on GNU/Linux (Ubuntu 17.10).
+Finch has only been tested on GNU/Linux (Ubuntu 18.04).
 If it doesn't work for you, please submit an issue describing the problem in as much detail as possible.

+#### Notes.
+- Finch still has a fairly primitive user interface.
+It may not exit immediately if it encounters a problem, making unnecessary calls to the Vision API.
+- Finch makes calls in parallel rather than asynchronously.
+This can cause performance issues.
+- It may work intermittently on slow connections.